Boxer's dad 'caught in Windrush scandal'

-Ex-Boxer Steve Robinson's dad 'hit by Windrush scandal'
+Ex-boxer Steve Robinson's dad 'hit by Windrush scandal'

-The father of a former world champion boxer is among those caught up in the Windrush scandal, an MP has said.
+The 84-year-old father of a former world champion boxer is among those caught up in the Windrush scandal, an MP has said.

-Labour's Anna McMorrin told the House Commons that ex-WBO champ Steve Robison's dad is one the oldest residents affected.
+Labour's Anna McMorrin told the House of Commons that ex-WBO champion Steve Robinson's dad is one of the oldest residents affected.

-Steve Robinson won the WBO featherweight title in 1993 after accepting a fight with just 48 hours notice.
+Robinson won the WBO featherweight title in 1993 after accepting a fight with just 48 hours notice.

 Ms McMorrin said his father Stanford came to the UK from Jamaica in 1955.